nodists/nodist/README.md

 source ~/.bash_profile
 ```

+### Activating nodist in PowerShell
+You might need to 'Unblock' the file `bin\nodist.ps1` by right clicking on it in the Explorer and selecting that menu entry.

 ### Make it work in your IDE
 If your IDE cannot access node or npm right away, don't fret!
 Find the relevant configuration settings and either set `path\to\Nodist\bin` as the Node installation dir or set `path\to\Nodist\bin\node.exe` as the path to the node binary directly.